bcgov-nr/action-builder-ghcr/README.md

 # Example, Single Build with build_context and build_file

-Build an image overriding the build context and the build file, which is the Dockerfile.
+Same as previous, but specifying build folder and Dockerfile.

 Create or modify a GitHub workflow, like below.
 E.g. `./github/workflows/pr-open.yml`